goharbor/harbor/tests/testcases/Group2-image-management/2-06-DB-user-delete-projects.md

 13. In user A's UI, recreate project X,
 14. On a Docker client, log in as User A and run `docker push` to push an image to project X, e.g. projectX/anotherimage:v1.
 The image name should not be the same as those deleted in previous steps.
 15. Switch to the UI of admin user, view images under the re-created project X.
-16. As an admin user, view the log in dashboard and should see delete and create operaions of project X.
+16. As an admin user, view the log in dashboard and should see delete and create operations of project X.

 # Expected Outcome:
 * Step 6, deleting project X should fail because there are images under it.